Computer architecture: Definition

 Computer architecture is concerned with balancing the performance, efficiency, cost, and reliability of a computer system.
 The case of instruction set architecture can be used to illustrate the balance of these competing factors.
 More complex instruction sets enable programmers to write more space efficient programs, since a single instruction can encode some higher-level abstraction (such as the x86 Loop instruction).
 However, longer and more complex instructions take longer for the processor to decode and can be more costly to implement effectively.
 The increased complexity from a large instruction set also creates more room for unreliability when instructions interact in unexpected ways.

 The implementation involves integrated circuit design, packaging, power, and cooling.
-Optimization of the design requires familiarity with compilers, operating systems to logic design, and packaging.
+Optimization of the design requires familiarity with topics from compilers and operating systems to logic design and packaging.

 Instruction set architecture

 An instruction set architecture (ISA) is the interface between the computer's software and hardware and also can be viewed as the programmer's view of the machine.
 Computers do not understand high-level programming languages such as Java, C++, or most programming languages used.
 A processor only understands instructions encoded in some numerical fashion, usually as binary numbers.
 Software tools, such as compilers, translate those high level languages into instructions that the processor can understand.

 Besides instructions, the ISA defines items in the computer that are available to a program—e.g., data types, registers, addressing modes, and memory.
 Instructions locate these available items with register indexes (or names) and memory addressing modes.

 The ISA of a computer is usually described in a small instruction manual, which describes how the instructions are encoded.
 Also, it may define short (vaguely) mnemonic names for the instructions.
 The names can be recognized by a software development tool called an assembler.
 An assembler is a computer program that translates a human-readable form of the ISA into a computer-readable form.
 Disassemblers are also widely available, usually in debuggers and software programs to isolate and correct malfunctions in binary computer programs.

 ISAs vary in quality and completeness.
 A good ISA compromises between programmer convenience (how easy the code is to understand), size of the code (how much code is required to do a specific action), cost of the computer to interpret the instructions (more complexity means more hardware needed to decode and execute the instructions), and speed of the computer (with more complex decoding hardware comes longer decode time).
 Memory organization defines how instructions interact with the memory, and how memory interacts with itself.

 During design emulation, emulators can run programs written in a proposed instruction set.
 Modern emulators can measure size, cost, and speed to determine whether a particular ISA is meeting its goals.